ros2/ros2_documentation/RQt-Source-Install.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~
-For non-linux platforms, see the `MacOS RQT source install page <RQt-Source-Install-MacOS>`_ or the `Windows 10 RQT source install page <RQt-Source-Install-Windows10>`_ before continuing here.
+For non-Linux platforms, see the `macOS RQt source install page <RQt-Source-Install-MacOS>`_ or the `Windows 10 RQt source install page <RQt-Source-Install-Windows10>`_ before continuing here.

 ::